itlasso/techrfp-finder/replit.md

 The application uses a dual storage approach.
 In development and demo environments, it relies on an in-memory storage implementation with seeded mock data for RFPs.
 For production, it's configured to use PostgreSQL as the primary database with Drizzle ORM for type-safe database operations and schema management.
 The database schema includes tables for RFPs and users, with comprehensive filtering and search capabilities.

 ## API Structure
 The REST API provides endpoints for RFP operations including listing RFPs with filtering capabilities, retrieving individual RFPs by ID, and generating technology statistics for filter options.
 The API supports query parameters for search, technology filtering, deadline filtering, budget range filtering, and organization type filtering.
+Navigation between the browser and detailed views is handled client-side with the individual RFP endpoint (`/api/rfps/:id`) providing comprehensive project details.
 All responses are JSON-formatted with proper error handling and HTTP status codes.

+## Recent Changes (August 2025)
+- **Navigation Enhancement**: Added full RFP detail view functionality with comprehensive project information display
+- **User Experience**: Implemented clickable RFP titles and "View Details" buttons for seamless navigation
+- **Data Display**: Created detailed RFP pages showing budget breakdowns, deadlines, application instructions, and organization details
+- **Code Quality**: Resolved TypeScript type issues in storage layer for better maintainability

 ## External Dependencies